 "I am afraid that it will be my most difficult year because I expect a big improvement from the other team.
 However, I have great faith in Ferrari.
 We are very well prepared and we have the desire to win and so I don't see why we cannot aim to win both world titles".

-Twenty-nine years old Ralf Schumacher is married with ex photo model Cora.
-He has a son with her (David).
-He has 115 Grand Prix starts, 6 victories, 4 pole position, 236 points scored so far and a 5th place finish in the 2003 drivers’ standings.
-He is Michael’s brother who is a 6-time world championship.
-He is at Williams since the start of the 1999 season.
-The German has in dispute with the English manufacturer for venal reasons.
-He has not yet renewed the contract with the Grove team because they offered less than what he asks for.
-Up until now, he has already gained around 30 millions of dollars in terms of salary alone.
+Ralf Schumacher is married with the ex-photo model Cora and has a son, David.
+The German driver started 115 races, scoring 6 victories, 4 pole position, 236 points.
+He finished 5th in the 2003 drivers' standings.
+He is Michael's brother and is driving for Williams since the start of the 1999 season.
+Ralf is in dispute with the English manufacturer for venal reasons.
+He has not yet renewed the contract with the Grove team, because they offered less than what he asks for.
+He has so far gained around 30 million dollars in terms of salary alone.
+Ralf, what is your goal in 2004?

 "What do I intend to do this year?
 Win the title.
 It is time to beat Ferrari and my brother.
 Either this time or never".